On split quasi-hereditary covers and Ringel duality: Introduction

 In \cite{zbMATH01267662}, Soergel proved that the blocks of the BGG category $\mathcal{O}$ are Ringel self-dual by constructing the explicit functor giving Ringel self-duality.
 Unfortunately, such proof does not offer much information on which structural properties of $\mathcal{O}$ force its blocks to be Ringel self-dual.
 Later in \cite{MR1785327} a different proof of Ringel self-duality of the blocks of the BGG category $\mathcal{O}$ was presented using as main tool the Enright completion functor.

-In \citep[Subsection 7.3]{p2paper}, the author studied projective Noetherian algebras $A_{\mathcal{D}}$ whose module categories can be chosen to be deformations of any block of the BGG category $\mathcal{O}$.
-Using Theorem \ref{ringeldualitycovers} together with the properties of the algebras $A_{\mathcal{D}}$ and the quality of the covers arising from integral version of Soergel's Struktursatz we reprove Ringel self-duality of the blocks of the BGG category $\mathcal{O}$.
-The strategy consists in showing that the covers of Theorem \ref{ringeldualitycovers} for a suitable $A=A_{\mathcal{D}}$ are equivalent to the ones arising from deformations of Soergel's Struktursatz.
-In particular, we can now regard Ringel self-duality of the blocks of the BGG category $\mathcal{O}$ as an instance of uniqueness of covers of deformations of subalgebras of coinvariant algebras.
+In \citep[Subsection 7.3]{p2paper}, the author studied projective Noetherian algebras $A_{\mathcal{D}}$ that encode the representation theory of any block of the BGG category $\mathcal{O}$.
+The Ringel self-duality of blocks of the BGG category $\mathcal{O}$ is reproved by applying Theorem \ref{ringeldualitycovers} to the algebras $A_{\mathcal{D}}$ making use of integral versions of Soergel's Struktursatz.
+In particular, we can now regard Ringel self-duality of the blocks of the BGG category $\mathcal{O}$ as an instance of uniqueness of covers from Rouquier's cover theory.